reidmorrison/symmetric-encryption/docs/index.md

 The sister-project [Rocket Job](http://rocketjob.io) uses Symmetric Encryption to encrypt job data to keep it secure.
-* Rocket Job Pro can also read and write encrypted files created by Symmetric Encryption.
+* Rocket Job can also read and write encrypted files created by Symmetric Encryption.
-* Rocket Job Pro re-uses the existing Symmetric Encryption configuration and setup.
+* Rocket Job re-uses the existing Symmetric Encryption configuration and setup.

 ### Command Line Interface